CExA-project/brak/README.md

 This [benchmark](./benchmarks/benchmark_parallel_for.cpp) uses a view of rank 6 of dimension 30 × 30 × 30 × 30 × 30 × 30 (729 × 10<sup>6</sup> elements) containing 4 bits integers (2.916 GB).
 It consists in measuring the time for a Kokkos `parallel_for` loop to fill all the elements of the view with the sum of their coordinates.
 The time spent in launching the kernel is counterbalanced by the large size of the view.

-CPU serial execution was performed with the serial backend, CPU parallel execution with the OpenMP backend, and GPU execution with the Cuda backend.